ccimpoi/ACRExtensions/README.md

 Source available in the bookmarklet folder.

-Tested in Chrome and FF on Ubuntu.
+Tested in Chrome and FF on Ubuntu and OSX.
 The bookmarklet uses document ranges so it may not work in all browsers especially IE.